Harris170/QMS/docs/GettingStarted.md

 # Getting Started

+> [!NOTE]
-> DOCUMENTATION IS INCOMPLETE!
+> **DOCUMENTATION IS INCOMPLETE!**

-> WARNING
+> [!WARNING]
-No documentation for setting up a database (firebase in our case) is present.
+> Currently, there is no documentation yet for setting up a database (firebase in our case).
 It is needed for the following to work correctly.

-The `serviceAccountKey.json` MUST be in the same location as the `backend.exe`, for receiveing the documents in the database, which were submitted by the frontend.
+> The `serviceAccountKey.json` MUST be in the same location as the `backend.exe`, for receiveing the documents from the database, which were
+> submitted by the frontend website.
+Or alternatively, provide the path to `serviceAccountKey.json` file in `backend/Config.toml`.

 ## Backend Server
 ```